Impala Project hero

 Koa armchair

 A sculptural armchair in sustainably harvested Formosan koa, created with Waveaffects in Hsinchu.
 CNC-milled components were refined by hand to reveal the wood's flowing figure, forming a horn-like back and arms that suggest a young impala's poise.
+The project tested whether digital fabrication and hand finishing could meet in a single piece without one dominating the other.

 Form exploration